 PIRSA Fisheries and Aquaculture is required to align all WHS policies, actions and committees to meet State legislative requirements and PIRSA policies to ensure a safe working environment is provided for all staff to undertake their duties.

 Define and develop customer service standards

-Improve customer satisfaction with the services provided by PIRSA Fisheries and Aquaculture and to meet Strategic Plan Targets and to increase the level of satisfaction of SA people with government services.
+• Improve customer satisfaction with the services provided by PIRSA Fisheries and Aquaculture.

 Participation in training, education and awareness programs